-Finance (BBA) Program Information Viterbo's finance program provides students with in-depth financial knowledge and strong analytical, communication, leadership, and decision-making skills for success in today's always-expanding financial environment.
+Finance (BBA) Program Information Viterbo's finance program provides students with in-depth financial knowledge and strong analytical, communication, leadership, and decisionmaking skills for success in today's always-expanding financial environment.
 Students in this program benefit from Viterbo's Charles D. Gelatt Finance Simulation Laboratory, faculty with years of finance experience, and courses grounded in ethical decision-making for business professionals.
 Policy All students pursuing the BBA degree must maintain a cumulative grade point average of 2.5 or higher (on a 4.0 scale) in the major requirement courses, and students must receive a letter grade of C (2.0) or higher in each of these courses.
 If a grade of CD or below is earned in any of these courses, the course must be repeated until a grade of C or higher is achieved.
 Students pursuing the business education major must maintain a 2.75 grade point average in all business and education coursework.
 All transfer students seeking an undergraduate degree offered by the Dahl School of Business must earn a minimum of 15 credits of business coursework at Viterbo University.
-Learning Outcomes Apply principles of various business disciplines to solve complex issues using strategic and critical approaches to decision-making and problem solving.
+Learning Apply principles of various business disciplines to solve complex Outcomes issues using strategic and critical approaches to decision-making and problem solving.
 Apply an understanding of how the global economic environment functions to carry out financial operations and investing.
 Demonstrate sound ethical decision-making skills to fundraising, wealth management, financial analysis, and capital budgeting.
 Communicate clearly and objectively and effectively convey financial information.
 Demonstrate an understanding of the legal and regulatory environment and the impact of changes in relevant requirements, constraints, and competitive practices.
 The Servant Leadership Embedded Certificate is embedded within the Business Core curriculum.
-The certificate outcomes include the following: Practice ethical decision-making Communicate through storytelling Develop contemplation and discernment Understand how to build community and support the Common Good Core Curriculum See Core Curriculum section of the Catalog Final Requirements Complete a minimum of 120 college-level credits.
+The certificate outcomes include the following: Practice ethical decision-making Communicate through storytelling Develop contemplation and discernment Understand how to build community and support the Common The Wealth Management Embedded Certificate is embedded within the Finance major, accounting major, and accounting degree completion curriculums.
+The certificate outcomes include the following: Understand risk and reward for individual assets and portfolios Know and apply the value and limits of diversification Understand types of investments and their role in strategic asset allocation Describe risk and risk management for assets in different asset markets Core Curriculum See Core Curriculum section of the Catalog

+Finance (BBA) Final Requirements Complete a minimum of 120 college-level credits.
 Final Requirements Complete a minimum of 40 upper division credits (300/400).
 Finance, Major Requirements ACCT 211, 212, 415, BLAW 343, ECON 101, 102, 200, FINA 304, 331, 332, 355, 410, INFO 103, MATH 130 or BUSL 305, 270, MGMT 101, 210, 250, 300, 341, 374, 449, 492, MKTG 351, 356, SVLD 260, four credits of FINA 487.
-(69 credits)

-Finance (BBA) Finance (transfer agreement) Major (Bachelor of Business Administration) The Associate of Applied Science (AAS) degree must have been earned after May 2006 for Western Technical College (WTC) graduates.
-Students may not begin these specifically-articulated transfer programs or be considered a student in these programs until the AAS degree has been completed and documented on the technical college transcript.
-A student who did not complete the AAS degree could instead complete the requirements of the general major, and any completed courses of the AAS would count toward the major, but in order to come into this articulated transfer agreement program, the AAS must be completed prior to transfer to Viterbo.
-The student cannot be dually enrolled. • Core curriculum and mission seminars (35-43 credits) - see core curriculum section of catalog • Major requirements (26-42 credits) - see below • Final degree requirements - a minimum of 120 college level credits, minimum of 40 credits at the 300/400 level Transfer courses and waivers and/or substitutions could modify the required credit total in the core curriculum and major.
-Western TC - Financial Services ACCT 415, BLAW 450, COMM 105, FINA 304, 355, four credits of FINA 487, MGMT 341, 374, 449, 492, MKTG 351, 356 Finance (Minor) Program Information Finance minors have a one course introduction to finance and then tailor their study to the areas of finance, personal economics, and financial accounting that interest them.
+(69 credits) Finance (Minor) Program Information Finance minors have a one course introduction to finance and then tailor their study to the areas of finance, personal economics, and financial accounting that interest them.
 Finance minors bring analytical skill to other careers that benefit from "run the numbers" decision-making and analytical thinking.
-Back Finance, Minor Requirements FINA 331, 12 credits from ACCT 311, ECON 200, INFO 103, 303, or any FINA course.
+Finance, Minor Requirements FINA 331, 12 credits from ACCT 311, ECON 200, INFO 103, 303, or any FINA course.
 Eight credits must be unique to the minor.